-Although you might be wishing Yelp and sites like it would just disappear rather than stress over your online reputation, the truth is, they’re a fact of life today.
+Although you might be wishing Yelp and sites would disappear rather than stress over your online reputation, the truth is, they’re a fact of life today.
 While there doesn’t seem to be anything you can do to manage your online reputation on Yelp directly, that’s not necessarily the case.
-In certain circumstances, Yelp will listen to you and remove a review that paints your business in an unflattering light — you just need to be aware of how to utilize Yelp’s terms of service to your advantage.
+In certain circumstances, Yelp will listen to you and remove a review that paints your business in an unflattering light — you need to be aware of how to utilize Yelp’s terms of service to your advantage.

 Author bio: Lee McNiel, Founder and CEO of ReviewPush, graduated from Texas State University and has extensive experience in online review management.
 McNiel assists local businesses, franchises, and multi-location businesses with monitoring and managing their online reviews.

 Remove Negative Reviews Guide from ReviewPush